None but the Brave: Development

 Raoul Walsh (left, pictured c.
-1946) was initially set to direct the film in 1963 before Frank Sinatra (1957) assumed the role.
+1946) was initially set to direct the film in 1963 before Frank Sinatra (pictured in 1961) assumed the role.

 None but the Brave was initiated in the early 1960s by aspiring Japanese producer Kikumaru Okuda, who developed the original story and co-produced for Tokyo Eiga.
 The film's title is taken from John Dryden's 1697 poem, Alexander's Feast, stanza 1: "None but the brave/deserves the fair".
 The script was co-authored by American screenwriter John Twist and Japanese writer Katsuya Susaki, a surviving kamikaze pilot.
 Their collaboration aimed to present balanced perspectives from both sides of the World War II conflict.

 Filmmaker Raoul Walsh worked on the script with Twist and initially expected he would direct, encouraged by friends in Japan to film there.
 On September 3, 1963, the Pittsburgh Post-Gazette reported that filming was scheduled to begin in Japan within weeks under Walsh's direction.
 However, Twist and Walsh ultimately sold the script to Frank Sinatra.
 In October, Warner Bros.
 Pictures president Jack L. Warner disclosed that None but the Brave would be the first of three films in a new contract between Warner Bros. and Sinatra's production company.
 Although None but the Brave marked Walsh's final film involvement, he was no longer scheduled to direct by November and received no credit in the finished film.

 Frank Sinatra took a keen interest in the script after discovering it at Warner Bros. and eventually decided to helm the film himself.
 In February 1964, it was reported that the film would mark Sinatra's directorial debut.
 He and executive producer Howard W. Koch traveled to Japan that same month to collaborate with Toho, securing Japanese actors and a special effects crew.
 Koch emphasized that None but the Brave would be the first American film to portray Japanese soldiers sympathetically, and expressed optimism about Sinatra's directorial vision, noting that a successful outcome could lead to Sinatra directing a comedy next.
 Ultimately, the film was the sixth of nine produced by Sinatra and his sole directorial credit.